wingman1960/hyperledgeTestingNetwork/readme.md

 ## Description
 Set up the hyperleger network with docker-compose.
-- Solved the issue of failing to pull the hyperledger/fabric-peer:lastest image by refering to ibmblockchian respository.
+- Solved the issue of failing to pull the hyperledger/fabric-peer:lastest image by refering to ibmblockchain respository.

 ## Usage:
 ### Single peer: